qureno/qureno-vanitygen/README.md

 Encrypting and Decrypting a vanitygen or oclvanitygen private key
 -----
 **Encrypting generated private key:**
-Linux: `./vanitygen -E password -C AC Aa`
+Linux: `./vanitygen -E password -C QRN abc`
-Windows: `./vanitygen -E password -C AC Aa`
+Windows: `./vanitygen -E password -C QRN abc`
 *For GPU use "oclvanitygen" in place of "vanitygen"*

- * `-C AC Aa` Choose AsiaCoin and address prefix "Aa"
+ * `-C QRN abc` Choose Qureno and address prefix "abc"
  * `-E password` Encrypt key with password as "password",
 **NOTE:** It is more secure to use option `-e` with no trailing password,
 then vanitygen prompts for a password so theres no command history.
 Also please choose a stronger password than "password".

->Generating AC Address
+>Decrypting QRN Address
 >Difficulty: 23
->AC Pattern: Aa
+>QRN Pattern: aa
->AC Address: Aa853vQs6QGrTuTHb7Q45tbeB8n4EL47vd
+>QRN Address: aahrX5LHAhy388F8Ehvk1v5SDQzwYuBNLw
->AC Protkey: yTYFUWAsgFmMxCbKtu3RdrrJXosZrjxiQFA2o43neB4jPpfLe5owNNrteTs8mpvua8Ge
+>QRN Privkey: 2EcjJxnqE8jFkSQJD8DHTAhK5xAZj2QWTtNdCFf7HSkCsJ69hPc

 **Decrypting generated ProtKey with Keyconv:**
 Linux: `./keyconv -C AC -d yTYFUWAsgFmMxCbKtu3RdrrJXosZrjxiQFA2o43neB4jPpfLe5owNNrteTs8mpvua8Ge`